kamaludu/bash4llm/PROVIDERS.md

 ---

-# 📎 Final Notes
+## 📎 Final Notes

-Questo contratto garantisce che tutti i provider siano:
+This contract ensures that all providers are:

-- coerenti
+- consistent
-- sicuri
+- secure
-- compatibili con il CORE
+- compatible with the CORE
-- facilmente manutenibili
+- easy to maintain

-e che producano sempre JSON compatibile con `extract_text_from_resp`.
+and that they always produce JSON compatible with `extract_text_from_text`.